angela1C/Machine-Learning-and-Statistics-Tasks-Project-2020/README.md

 ---

 ## Task 3

+The standard deviation of an array of numbers x is calculated using numpy as $np.sqrt(np.sum((x - np.mean(x))&lt;/strong&gt;2)/len(x))$ .
+However, Microsoft Excel has two different versions of the standard deviation calculation, STDDEV.P and STDDEV.S.
+The STDDEV.P function performs the above calculation but in the STDDEV.S calculation the division is by len(x)-1 rather than len(x).

+Research these Excel functions, writing a note in a Markdown cell about the difference between them.
+Then use numpy to perform a simulation demonstrating that the STDDEV.S calculation is a better estimate for the standard deviation of a population when performed on a sample.
+Note that part of this task is to figure out the terminology in the previous sentence

 ---
 ## Task 4

+Use scikit-learn to apply k-means clustering to Fisher’s famous Iris data set.
+You will easily obtain a copy of the data set on- line.
+Explain in a Markdown cell how your code works and how accurate it might be, and then explain how your model could be used to make predictions of species of iris.

 ---
 # Task 2 References
 [4] Wikipedia contributors, “Chi-squared test — Wikipedia, the free encyclopedia,” 2020, [Online; accessed 1-November-2020].
 [Online].
 Available: https://en.wikipedia. org/w/index.php?title=Chi-squared test&oldid=983024096